aws-ia/terraform-aws-transfer-family/README.md

 This module creates and configures AWS Transfer Family resources with the following features:

-- **Transfer Server**: SFTP server setup with protocol and security policies
+- **Transfer Server**: SFTP server setup with protocol and security policies, supporting custom identity providers via API Gateway and Lambda
 - **Transfer Connectors**: Automated file transfer to/from external SFTP servers
 - **Transfer Users**: User management with S3 bucket permissions and KMS access
 - **Malware Protection**: GuardDuty integration for automatic file scanning and smart routing